-4.3.2 Time Off to Union Officers
+5.2 Time Off to Union Officers

-The City agrees to grant time off with pay during any working day to Officers of the Union in order to attend meetings with representatives of Management of the City, provided that not less than four (4) hours notice be given to their immediate supervisor by the Officer(s) of the Union so requesting time off.
+The City agrees to grant time off with pay during any working day to Officers of the Union in order to attend meetings with representatives of Management of the City, provided that not less than four (4) hours notice be given to their immediate supervisor by the Officer(s) of the Union requesting time off.
 The Union shall supply the City with a written list of the names of its Officers for this purpose and inform the City of changes to this list.

-4.3.3 Meeting and Investigations
+5.3 Meeting and Investigations

-The City and the Union agree that all meetings and investigations under Articles 4.3.1 & 4.3.2 will be conducted as expeditiously as possible.
+The City and the Union agree that all meetings and investigations under Articles 5.1 and 5.2 will be conducted as expeditiously as possible.
 The parties agree to keep the number of persons attending such meetings to a minimum so as to least interfere with City work.